hylandtechoutreach/coding-activities/SandwichAlgorithmLesson/AlgorithmLessonOutline.md

 This video gives an idea of some potential misinterpretations: https://www.youtube.com/watch?v=BsUiEejG5sY

 ## Introduction
-Present the [ComputersIntroduction](ComputersIntroduction.pptx) PowerPoint to give the students some background about computers and algorithms.
+Present the [Algorithm Computers Introduction](AlgorithmComputersIntroduction.pptx) PowerPoint to give the students some background about computers and algorithms.
 In the middle of the presentation, there is a slide containing the outline for the sandwich activity.

 ## Sandwich Activity
 Give the students a chunk of time to come up with instructions to make a PB&J sandwich.
 Emphasize that the instructions they write should be precise, unambiguous, and complete.
 They should write the instructions on paper.